lrodero/cats-effect-tutorial/tutorial.md

 Only when the loop iterates again and the `cancelBoundary` is reached then the fiber will be effectively canceled.

-_NOTE: If you have coded servers before, probably you are wondering if cats effect provides some magical way to attend an unlimited number of clients without balancing the load somehow.
+_NOTE: If you have coded servers before, probably you are wondering if cats-effect provides some magical way to attend an unlimited number of clients without balancing the load somehow.
 Truth is, it doesn't.
 You can spawn as many fibers as you wish, but there is no guarantee they will run simultaneously.
 More about this in the last section [Warning: fibers are not